Jack Mayer, Medicare Insurance Agent

 About Me

 Hi!
-My name is Jack, to those who are Medicare Eligible, that may be looking to make a change or perhaps you are coming on to Medicare for the very first time and you need someone who can assist you, I can help!
+My name is Jack, to those who are Medicare Eligible, that may be looking to make a change or perhaps you are coming on to Medicare for the very first time and you need someone who is knowledgeable and can assist you, I am here for you!
 I'm committed to finding the most suitable health plan that aligns with your unique health care needs.
-Our insurance agency in Palm Springs is the oldest health insurance agency in this area and we are a group of insurance professionals that work together by providing excellent service and follow-up service to our clients.
-I also specialize in final expense plans to those who have yet to take care of the potential expenses associated with end-of-life arrangements.
+Our agency is located in Palm Springs and we are the oldest health insurance agency serving seniors in this area and we are a group of insurance professionals that work together side by side providing excellent follow-up service to our clients.
+I also offer affordable life insurance and final expense plans to those who have yet to take care of the potential expenses associated with end-of-life arrangements.
+I got my start in 1984 and its been the best choice for me since I am passionate about what I do, "insuring today for a brighter tomorrow"!

 Q&A with Jack Mayer